HannaHojaiji/EE-209AS/index.md

 Keeping in mind the various scenarios that can possibly take place, we have collected and analysed data by keeping the following cases in mind.

-## Case#      Description

-    0         Sitting
-    1         Walking
-    2         Running
-    3         Put earable in from table
-    4         Take earabale out of ear
-    5         Put earphone on table and get up
-    6         Earphone stolen and adversary walks at the same pace as user 7         Earphone stolen and adversary runs away

  <a href="#table">Back to Table of Contents</a>